alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

 # Add artwork to HDD

-# Option 1: Directly to HDD
+## Option 1: Directly to HDD

+Artwork can be loaded directly onto the HDD

+!!! note "Test compatibility"

+    This method is faster and more direct but opening PS2 HDD partitions does not work on all computers.
+Additionally, even if a hard drive can be mounted, some files may encounter errors with copying and require using the USB thumb drive method.

 ## Requirements